PJM Glossary

 Real-Time Energy Market

-The real-time energy market is a balancing market in which the clearing prices are calculated every five minutes based on the actual system operations security-constrained economic dispatch.
-The Real-Time Energy Market is based on the concept of Locational Marginal Pricing and is settled based on actual hourly (integrated) quantity deviations from day-ahead scheduled quantities and on real-time prices integrated over the hour.
+A balancing market in which the clearing prices are calculated every five minutes based on the actual system operations security-constrained economic dispatch.
+The Real-Time Energy Market is based on the concept of locational marginal pricing and is settled based on actual five-minute quantity deviations from day-ahead scheduled quantities and on real-time prices calculated every five minutes.

 Recallability